flueke/mesycontrol/doc/sphinx/index.rst

 Stand-alone server operation
 ----------------------------
-* binary location:
+* Binary location:

-  * linux: bin/mesycontrol_server
+  * Linux: bin/mesycontrol_server
-  * windows: mesycontrol_server.exe in the installation path
+  * Windows: mesycontrol_server.exe in the installation path

 * Handles all MRC communication
 * Opens a listening socket and waits for mesycontrol clients to connect